Highlights. Projections indicate that up to 87% of large shopping malls may close over 10 years.

 • Nearly half (46%) of mall redevelopments are mixed-use and feature some share of retail space.

-• 31% of vacant malls subsequently acquired new tenants through pop-ups.
+• 31% of vacant malls subsequently acquired new tenants through pop-ups or new retail stores.

 • 16% of empty malls reopened as mixed-use centers.